DACUS1995/async-executor/README.md

 executor.Stop()
 ```

-* You can add a custom job response handler that can be used to save, logg, send, etc. the responses by implementic the ResponseHandler interface:
+* You can add a custom job response handler that can be used to save, log, send, etc. the responses by implementing the ResponseHandler interface:

 ```go
 type CustomHandler struct{}